-This summer Google introduced a new tabbed inbox for Gmail, which displays emails in different tabs depending on their subject and content.
-The tabs are Primary, Social, Promotions, Updates, and Forums, and just how Google decides which emails to display where remains a bit of a mystery for everyone.
+This summer Google introduced a new tabbed inbox for Gmail, which displays emails in different tabs based on their subject and content.
+Just how Google decides which emails to display in what tabs remains a bit of a mystery for everyone.
 The good thing is that users can also filter out messages based on the sender, assigning them to a specific tab.
-What matters most for marketers is in what tab their emails appear, and whether that tab receives enough attention.
+For marketers, the key thing is figuring out in what tab their emails appear and whether that tab receives enough attention.

 Impact of the Promotions Tab on Your Marketing

 If all marketing emails end up in Promotions, that raises concerns for marketers — what if users start ignoring the Promotions tab?
 And wouldn’t it be better if marketing emails ended up in the Primary tab instead?
 Wouldn’t recipients regard them with better eyes then?

 It’s good to look at your own marketing campaign numbers and try to understand what impact the introduction of Gmail tabs has had so far on you.

 Look at recipients with a gmail.com address and consider the open rate, the click-through rate, and the revenue per email.
 If numbers started to drop after July the 5th, when the tabs were implemented, then it could be because your emails are ending up in the Promotions tab, where they are ignored.

 Note, however, that not all recipients with a gmail.com email use the online Gmail interface.
 In fact, most users are reading and sending email through desktop or mobile apps.